-(c) For the purposes of Results Management responsibility, any other Athlete whose asserted anti-doping rule violation results from (i) Testing conducted under the Testing Authority of World Athletics/the Integrity Unit; (ii) an investigation conducted by the Integrity Unit, or (iii) any of the other circumstances in which World Athletics/the Integrity Unit has Results Management responsibility under Rule 7.
+- (c) An Athlete who has Platinum or Gold Status under the World Athletics Label Road Races Programme, as published by the Integrity Unit on its website. - (d) For the purposes of Results Management responsibility, in addition to having Results Management responsibility over any Athlete falling within Rule 1.4.4(a), (b) or (c) above, the Integrity Unit shall have Results Management responsibility over Athletes or other Persons whenever the asserted anti-doping rule violation results from (i) Testing conducted under the Testing authority of World Athletics; (ii) an investigation conducted by the Integrity Unit, or (iii) in any of the other circumstances in which World Athletics/the Integrity Unit has Results Management responsibility under Rule 7.